jverbosky/tic_tac_toe_ai_n/README.md

 ----------

 1. On the initial screen, use the drop-down to specify the desired board size.
-Sizes range from 3 x 3 up to 12 x 12.
+Sizes range from 3x3 up to 10x10.
 2. Click the **Submit** button.

 ----------